 Born in Montreal, Judith has always been committed to public service.
 Her community involvement has focused on the education and health sectors, and she has served on many committees and boards including the Allan Memorial Institute Advancement Fund, McGill Society of Montreal, Education Task Force of the McGill Centre for Studies in Aging, Alumni Committee of the McGill School of Social Work, Working Group on Continuing Studies in Social Work, and the Evaluation Committee for Community Health Research Program of Montreal.

-A member of the Standing Senate Committee on Social Affairs, Science and Technology, Senator Seidman has worked on studies of considerable import to the health and social services fields, including a review of the federal-provincial Health Accord.
+A member of the Standing Senate Committee on Social Affairs, Science and Technology, Senator Seidman has worked on studies of import to the health and social services fields, including a review of the federal-provincial Health Accord.
 In addition, a ground-breaking series of reports ensued from a four-part study on prescription pharmaceuticals in Canada, covering clinical trials, post approval monitoring, off-label use, and unintended consequences.

-As a member of the Standing Senate Committee on Official Languages, Senator Seidman traveled through her home province of Quebec on a fact-finding study that would inform the report, “The Vitality of Quebec’s English-Speaking Communities: From Myth to Reality”.
+As a member of the Standing Senate Committee on Official Languages, Senator Seidman traveled through her home province of Quebec on a fact-finding study that would inform the report “The Vitality of Quebec’s English-Speaking Communities: From Myth to Reality”.
 The most recent report, “Aiming Higher: Increasing Bilingualism of our Canadian Youth”, offers important recommendations for teachers’ education.

 A member of the Standing Senate Committee on Human Rights, Senator Seidman studied issues of global consequence.
-Among the studies the committee undertook, one reported on how the mandates and practises of the UNHCR and UNICEF have evolved to meet the needs of displaced children in modern conflict situations, with special mention of Syria.
+Among the studies the committee undertook, one reported on how the mandates and practices of UNHCR and UNICEF have evolved to meet the needs of displaced children in modern conflict situations, with special mention of Syria.

 Senator Seidman has also served as a member of the Standing Senate Committee on Rules, Procedures, and the Rights of Parliament.